mdn/content/files/en-us/web/javascript/reference/global_objects/string/codepointat/index.md

 The **`codePointAt()`** method returns a non-negative integer that is the Unicode code point value at the given position.
-Note that function does not give the n'th code point in a string, but the code point starting at the specified string index.
+Note that this function does not give the nth code point in a string, but the code point starting at the specified string index.

 {{EmbedInteractiveExample("pages/js/string-codepointat.html","shorter")}}